semibran/prnguin/readme.md

 # frand
 This module contains a small collection of simple "generators", i.e. pure functions that transform a number into a predictable output value.
 You will usually want to change the seed after every use (typically by incrementing it) unless your goal is to get the same results multiple times.

 Since generators are just functions, crafting your own custom generators to match specific scenarios is a trivial matter.
-The following example is a generator which simulates the rolling of a six-sided die.
+For example, the following generator simulates the rolling of a six-sided die.
 ```js
 function roll(seed) {
   return integer(1, 6, seed)
 }
 ```
-All the functions in this module derive their seemingly random nature from `percent`, further demonstrating their composable nature.
+Additionally, all the functions in this module derive their seemingly random nature from `percent`, further demonstrating their composable nature.

 ## usage
 [![NPM](https://nodei.co/npm/frand.png?mini)](https://www.npmjs.com/package/frand)